-Is recent Netgear router vulnerability serious?
+Is the recent Netgear router vulnerability serious?

 That depends on who you ask.
 For me, it’s not a huge deal.

-(Some reports call the total number of affected devices as high as 79, but many of them are just variant, or different versions, of a single model.
+(Some reports call the total number of affected devices as high as 79, but many of them are just variants, or different versions, of a single model.
 Here’s the complete list with their security patch status.)

 The webserver is an integral part of a standard router.
 It allows users to work with the router via its web user interface and other less popular tools, such as SSH or Telnet.
 In the case of this vulnerability, there’s an intricate way to fool the device so that one can log in without the correct password.